mmasdeu/Lean-game-maker/USAGE.md

 # Lean Game Maker usage guide
-See [lean-game-skeleton](https://github.com/kbuzzard/lean-game-skeleton) for a boilerplate to start making your game.
+See [topologygame](https://github.com/mmasdeu/topologygame) for an example game.
 Read on to see more details.

 ## Configuration file